-16. Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
+16. I 16.
+Does your medical school curriculum address the carbon footprint of healthcare systems?
+3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

 Score explanation: This topic was not covered in IUSM core curriculum or elective coursework.

-17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum?
-(1 point each)

-Waste production within the healthcare system and strategies for reducing waste in clinical activities, such as in the operating room

-1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
-1 The impact of anesthetic gasses on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anesthesia or choosing less environmentally anesthetic gas options with reduced greenhouse gas emissions 1 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
-1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
+1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-1 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment.

-Score explanation: Foundations of Clinical Practice includes "lifestyle medicine" lectures.
-Students learn the health benefits of the activities listed above; however, the environmental benefits are not discussed.
+1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
+1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: The MS1 course Foundations of Clinical Practices 1 discusses "Lifestyle Medicine" in several lectures and identifies the treatment options listed in the description above.
+However, the environmental impacts of these treatments is never explicitly discussed.